 Capturing street images – some photo tips and techniques

 Enjoying the day in a new urban location or exotic destination, it’s easy to be absorbed with almost anything that comes across your way in terms of photography and what to capture.
 Sure you want to be able to photograph the unique attractions and street life that comes your way while you are experiencing the moment – but do they actually convey what you experience and a great POV (point of view?)
-Effective story telling through your photography with any street photography encompasses so many variables – the key is to trust your instincts, look for something unique to say and incorporate some of the techniques or photo tips below.
+Effective story telling through your photography with any street photography encompasses so many variables – the key is to trust your instincts, look for something unique to say and incorporate some of the techniques.
+If your trying to do some street photography, check out these photo techniques and tips that you can do when you are traveling.

 Make sure you are familiar with any restrictions – local, state or country laws prohibiting taking photos of people specifically in those areas.
 Some countries like France and now Hungary are starting to clamp down on any urban photography that focuses on people as a major part of a photo composition.